tobinus/OTD-semantic-framework/README.md

 has many subcommands that can be invoked, much like Django's `manage.py` command or the `git` utility.

-Documentation for the available subcommands and their arguments are not presented here, instead you should use the `--help` flag to access the built-in help.
+Documentation for the available subcommands and their arguments is not presented here, instead you should use the `--help` flag to access the built-in help.
 For example, to see the available subcommands, run: